dnnguyen99/blog/_posts/2023-06-28-multiple-linear-regression-part3.md

 ## Understanding Gradient Descent

-Think of gradient descent as trying to find the lowest point on a hill.
+Think of gradient descent as finding the lowest point on a hill.
 Imagine that the shape of the hill represents our loss function, which measures how far off the predicted is from the actual response.
 Our goal is to minimize the loss.
 So, we want to reach the bottom of the hill, which corresponds to the optimal solution.

 To start, we pick a random position on the hill (randomly initialize our $\beta$.
 Now, in order to descend to the bottom, we need to move in the direction of the steepest descent.
 The gradient of the loss function tells us the direction of the steepest ascent, so we actually want to go in the opposite direction of the gradient.